3D-e-Chem/kripodb/README.md

 * Similarity matrix - Can be queried on webservice at http://3d-e-chem.vu-compmedchem.nl/kripodb.
 For build instructions see http://kripodb.readthedocs.io/en/latest/data-update.html
 * Fragment fingerprints - See http://kripodb.readthedocs.io/en/latest/data-update.html for instructions how to convert to a similarity matrix

+Date at which the data of the 3d-e-chem.vu-compmedchem.nl webservice was last updated can found at http://3d-e-chem.vu-compmedchem.nl/kripodb/version.txt

 A data set with PDB entries till 23 December 2015 has been published at [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.55254.svg)](http://dx.doi.org/10.5281/zenodo.55254)

 # KNIME